lsst-sitcom/sitcomtn-026/index.rst

     * $ ./atsInit.py

 This command should run, and the CCD should power up successfully.
+This script does a number of checks before running the ccs>ats-fp powerCCDsOn command.
+The script itself is included in the "documents" directory associated with this technote.

 It is suggested to take some images at this point to make sure everything is connected, before turning on the HV bias.
 Representative images are in the next section.